12 Best Day Trips from Florence, Italy + Helpful Tips

 Zipping through the streets of Tuscany on a Fiat tour.
 Exploring the Tuscan countryside is one of the best day trips from Florence.

-9. Self-Drive Vintage Fiat 500 Tour from Florence
+5. Self-Drive Vintage Fiat 500 Tour from Florence

 If driving a Vespa isn’t your thing, no worries.
 You can embark on the exact same guided tour I mentioned above… But in a vintage Fiat 500 car instead of a Vespa!

 You can’t trust me to drive anything (successfully) on two wheels.
-If I hadn’t been the passenger on our Vespa, I would’ve booked this tour Fiat 500 Tour of Tuscany instead.
+If I hadn’t been the passenger on our Vespa, I would’ve booked this Fiat 500 Tour of Tuscany instead.

 Click here to book your Self-Drive Vintage Fiat 500 Tour from Florence.